Eye Allergy Eye Care In Ohio

 Cool compresses help to reduce the itch and the swelling.
 Have your eyes checked if you are experiencing eye allergies.
 You may need a prescription for stronger eye drops (antihistamine or short term steroid drops to reduce symptoms), oral antihistamines.

-Dry Eye Treatment in Lewis Center, Ohio
+Dry Eye Treatment in Ohio

 Dry Eyes and Air Travel Tips